 Various instruments are accessible today and one single tool is barely sufficient.
 Any corporation looking to implement the RPA in their workflow should preferably work with another entity that can direct and guide them.

 No two associations have a similar process structure regardless of how similar the end product or the domain that they work in is.
 For example, think about two different telecom giants.
-While both their aim and domain is identical, the internal processes can be hugely different depending on their workflow and goal.
+While both their aim and domain are identical, the internal processes can be hugely different depending on their workflow and goal.
 One organization might be more interested in gaining new consumers whereas the other might be interested in serving the existing ones.
 This would reflect in the structure of their internal processes as well.

 Once the IT department finishes gathering requirement details and proposals from the business department, the partner ought to be prepared to lead the pack in directing the feasibility study of the processes.